G7 urges Middle East de-escalation as Trump makes hasty summit exit

 Iranian media soon reported explosions and heavy air defence fire in Tehran early on Tuesday.
 Air defences were also activated in Natanz, home to key nuclear installations 320km away, the Asriran news website reported.
 A White House aide said it was not true that the US was attacking Iran.

-In Israel, air raid sirens wailed in Tel Aviv after midnight, and an explosion was heard as Iranian missiles targeted the country again.
+In Israel, air raid sirens wailed in Tel Aviv after midnight and again early in the morning, when several explosions were heard over the city.

-According to AFP, Israel’s army warned early on Tuesday that it had detected new missiles launched from Iran, but swiftly dropped an alert and said people no longer needed to take cover.
+There were two direct impacts from those Iranian missiles — one in the Tel Aviv area and one in Herzliya.
+Israeli reports are describing the missile strike in Herzliya as having targeted a sensitive site, Al Jazeera reported.

-“It is now permitted to leave protected spaces in northern Israel,” the Israeli army said on Telegram.
+The report added that a sensitive site in code for something of military or strategic significance.
+The military censor in Israel has updated and further constrained the limitations of media coverage on missile strikes on Israel, so there is very little information.

 Sources told Reuters that Tehran had asked Oman, Qatar and Saudi Arabia to urge Trump to pressure Israeli Prime Minister Benjamin Netanyahu to agree to an immediate ceasefire.
 In return, Iran would show flexibility in nuclear negotiations, according to two Iranian and three regional sources.